General

 Without knowing the corresponding username and system it belongs to, a password is essentially useless.
 It’s only when two or more of these components - the password, username and system - are discovered together that they become valuable to attackers.

-It’s for these reasons that sending a password alone with a tool like Password Pusher poses limited risk.
+It’s for these reasons that sending a strong password alone with a tool like Password Pusher poses limited risk.

 Common best practices are to use multiple pushes, pre-shared passphrases and communicate over multiple channels (often referred to as segmentation or compartmentalization).